 In my early twenties I was a struggling musician working at M. Steinerts piano store in Boston.
-I lived in rent-control housing, biked to work, and ate a lot of “ten-for-a-dollar” Ramen noodles.
-Times were great in so many ways, but I really was the stereotypical ‘starving musician’.
+I lived in rent-control housing, biked to work, and ate a lot of “ten-for-a-dollar” Ramen noodles (the stereotypical ‘starving musician’).

-Elton and his band really loved the old Steinert piano building – especially the abandoned concert hall 35 feet underground (more on that later).
+One day, Elton John (THE Sir Elton!) and his band came into the piano store while on the Boston leg of their “The One” tour.
+Elton really loved the old Steinert building – especially the abandoned concert hall 35 feet underground (more on that later).

 In the showrooms upstairs was a piano that had just been released – and Elton really wanted to try it out while on tour.
-So a deal was made to deliver the piano during their upcoming show at Madison Square Garden.
+So a deal was made to deliver the piano during their upcoming show at Madison Square Garden (New York City).
 A couple “comp” tickets were part of the deal…

 April 27th, 1993 – Madison Square Garden, New York City

 We arrived about 5 hours before the concert to setup the piano through the MSG sound system… “Hey, anyone play?” one of the engineers asked.
 My heart quickened.
 “Um.. yeah, I do…” I offered.
 What happened next was magical.
 I sat down at that piano and improvised as the engineer tweaked the sound.
 I was playing piano in one of the biggest and baddest stage -settings in the world – and loving it!